muehlefeldt/AJD.jl/docs/src/testdata_generation.md

 ```
 which will create a set of 10 matrices, which are normal and commuting with dimension ``10 \times 10`` and calculate the filter containing ``V``.
 Instead of `FFDiag()` algorithm `JDiagEdourdPineau()` or all other algorithms can be used (see getting started).

-If you want to generate time correlation matrices from a testset the extension `AJDExtTimedTestdata` is currently available using:
+If you want to generate time correlation matrices from a testset the extension `AJD.ExtTimedTestdata` is currently available using:
 ``` julia
 using AJD
 using WAV